Microgrids

 Corinex provides field-proven, modular, and comprehensive microgrid solutions that integrates a grid management software for energy distributors to visualize, monitor, track, and forecast load and generation resources within the microgrid networks.

-Get in touch to discover more about microgrid solutions
+Contact us to discover more about microgrid solutions and other Corinex grid digitalization solutions